Table of Contents

 What Else You Can Do to Help Butterflies

 Don’t collect them.
 This is an old fashioned hobby, but some people still catch butterflies in nets and pin them to boards.
 It’s a cruel practice and some butterflies are protected so you could get into trouble.
-Use a camera instead.
+Use a garden wildlife camera instead.

 Join your local environmental group to learn about coppicing and natural techniques that enhance the environment.
 Environmental groups plant wildflowers and count the butterflies to give picture of their health.